bhoomika1714/bhoomika1714/README.md

 ## 👨‍💻 About Me

 - 🎓 I'm currently pursuing a Computer Science and Artificial engineering degree at KLE Technological University,Hubli.
-- 💼 I'm passionate about System design,  IoT devices and Web development.
+- 💼 I'm passionate about Problem Solving,System design and Web development.

 ## 🛠 Tech Stack